22 Apr So you think you can’t afford a garden designer?

-So by employing a garden designer not only will you benefit from their ingenuity and experience, but they can make your budget go further and add long-term value to your space too.
-That sounds like a good deal to me.
+By employing a garden designer not only will you benefit from their ingenuity and experience, but they can make your budget go further and add long-term value to your space too.
+All of a sudden, those garden designer costs sound like a good deal to me!

 Katie Moyes is a garden designer for Tapestry Design Studios.